-Al, for decades, was a frequent visitor to Santa Fe and finally moved here eight? years ago.
-Before retiring from art teaching in Wisconsin, for years he "volunteered" at the gallery over Indian market.
+Al, for decades, was a frequent visitor to Santa Fe and finally moved here ten? years ago.
+Before retiring from art teaching in Wisconsin, for years he "volunteered" at the gallery over Indian Market.
 He describes himself as the "secretary" who jokingly says secretaries get to sit on the bosses lap.
-Standing at 6'5' and recently loosing over 100 pounds at Weight Watchers, has replaced it with his jewelry collection.
+Standing at 6'5' and recently loosing over 100 pounds at Weight Watchers, Al has replaced that weight with his jewelry collection.
 Al is the consummate collector.
 After donating 550 pieces of American Indian pottery to his partners college museum, one could not tell there was anything removed from his home.
-During the virus, Al has been busy making inventory of his beautiful and unique note cards and gift tags which he sells at some of the finest shops in Santa Fe.
+During the pandemic, Al was busy making inventory of his beautiful and unique note cards and gift tags which he sells at some of the finest shops in Santa Fe.
 Al has more friends and knows more people than any person alive.

-Jennifer (Jen) has been in Santa Fe for over thee years, arriving from Asheville, North Carolina.
+Jennifer (Jen) has been in Santa Fe for over four years, arriving from Asheville, North Carolina.
 Twenty years ago she created a consulting company that provides public relations advice for national and international businesses and organizations.
-Seventeen years ago she hired her favorite and only employee, her father.
-She still consults, but for fun works at the gallery.
+A few years later she hired her favorite and only employee, her father.
+She still consults, but for fun she works at the gallery.
 Jennifer is a serious collector of masks and pottery of the Americas.
-During the virus she has been busy spoiling her dog, Tilly, with her 75 dog toys and "supporting her favorite local chefs and missing her local bar stool".
+During the pandemic she was busy spoiling her dog, Tilly, with her 75 dog toys and "supporting her favorite local chefs and missing her local bar stool".

-Denece, our newest salesperson, took 25 years of visiting New Mexico before moving from northern Michigan by way of the northwest to Santa Fe.
-Originally, she was a gallery customer and joined the staff last year.
+Denece took 25 years of visiting New Mexico before moving from northern Michigan, by way of the Pacific Northwest, to Santa Fe.
+Originally, she was a gallery customer and joined the staff a couple years ago.
 Denece has downsized from luxury yachts and real estate to selling Indian pottery.
-During the shelter in place she spent time hiking but her most fun was going on line "hunting and gathering".
+During the pandemic she spent time hiking but her most fun was going on line "hunting and gathering".